CogComp/SRL-English/README.md

 curl -d 'The president of the USA holds a lot of power.' -H "Content-Type: text/plain" -X GET http://localhost:8043/annotate curl -d '{"sentence": "The president of the USA holds a lot of power."}' -H "Content-Type: application/json" -X POST http://localhost:8043/annotate curl -X GET http://localhost:8043/annotate?sentence=The%20president%20of%20the%20USA%20holds%20a%20lot%20of%20power.
 ```

+The view `SRL_VERB` corresponds to the verbal sense SRL.
+The model is created in folder `verb_sense_srl`.
+The view `SRL_NOM` corresponds to the nominal sense SRL.
+We pass the sentence through a nominal identifier model, then perform SRL on the identified nominals.
+The model is created in folder `nominal_sense_srl`, with predictor `predictor.py`.
+The view `SRL_NOM_ALL` corresponds to the nominal sense SRL where we perform SRL on all identified nouns in the sentences.
+The model is created in folder `nominal_sense_srl`, with predictor `predictor_all.py`.
+The view `SRL_PREP` corresponds to the preposition SRL.
+The model is created in folder `prep_srl`.

 Alternatively, to run it from a browser, navigate to `http://localhost:8043` and see the input/output on the screen.